 Volunteers direct the athletes and Wake Forest Police/Wake County Sheriff's Deputies direct traffic.
 Each mile is marked with a sign and the road is marked with arrows prior to each turn.
 There are no aid stations on the bike course.

 The run is a 3.1mile out-and-back course through Heritage Wake Forest.
 There are 3 aid stations on the course that will offer water and Gatorade.

-You'll find our finish line complete with fresh fruit, bread, cookies, water and Coca Cola, along with Kona-Ice selling their snowcones, a bounce house, and many of our sponsors and many spectators!
+You'll find our finish line complete with fresh fruit, breads, cookies, water and Coca Cola, along with Kona-Ice selling their snowcones, a bounce house, and many of our sponsors and many spectators!